agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 ground crews have to each other, firefighters sometimes relay messages to air-based units over radio, which in turn is relayed back down to other ground units.
-The locality principle comes into play here too, this time in the unfortunate reverse direction: this simple relay scheme allows messages to travel farther, but the extended reach comes at the cost of introducing delays and possible degradation of message quality, as in the classic telephone game.
-The common principle in these examples is that communication over short distances is easy, and the system should be able to take advantage of this fact when it works to the advantage of clients.
+The locality principle comes into play here too, but this time in the unfortunate reverse direction.
+This simple relay scheme allows messages to travel farther, but the extended reach comes at the cost of introducing delays and possible degradation of message quality, as in the classic game of telephone.

+A common principle in these examples is that communication over short distances is easy, so applications should take advantage of this fact when possible.
 Communication over long distances is harder.
-When the amount of communication demanded by clients exceeds what the system can actually provide, the should be prudent in allocating scarce bandwidth.
+When the amount of communication demanded by clients exceeds what the network can actually provide, the system should be prudent in allocating scarce bandwidth to the most important messages.

-A future communication system should also be opportunistic in exploiting every available opportunity to facilitate communication between agents.
-For instance, an overhead drone surveying a fire may opportunistically act as a mobile base station (i.e. cell tower) to ground crews, routing digital messages through the network on their behalf, taking advantage of the drone's (presumably) better ability to send and receive messages over long distances.
-In effect, this would be a high-tech modernization of the sort of informal relay scheme operating today over traditional radio channels.
-This should be done as transparently as possible, meaning without requiring special action from the ground crew.

-## Data-driven Decision Making
+## Towards the Future

+- CITE developed a prototype application for firefighters in the field.
+- Talk about other applications

-Taking a broader view, agents in this environment will typically be both producers and consumers of data, and will need to process this data in order to make informed and coordinated decisions.
+Taking a broader view, agents in disaster response environments will often be both producers and consumers of data, and this data will need to processed for agents to make informed decisions.
 Information shared by agents could include the following:

 - The location of agents, vehicles, hazards, victims, etc.
 - Free-form communication (e.g. voice or text messages)
+- Medical information collected from e.g. digital triage tags (CITE)
-- Information about current and predicted weather
+- Data about current and predicted weather patterns
-- Other information about terrain, fire behavior
+- Topographic information about the terrain
 - Availability of resources, e.g. ambulances or firetankers on standby

 In a perfect environment, such information would be shared with all necessary agents in whole and instantly.
 In reality, agents will be presented with information that is sometimes incomplete, out of date, or contradictory---all problems that are further exacerbated by an unreliable network.
-We feel that application of principles from distributed computing are necessary in order to make sense out of all this inherent noise.

-This sort of tradeoff is manifest throughout the design and implementation of distributed systems, and the tension between the two ideals becomes especially stark as the reliability of the network deteriorates---a fact manifest in Brewer's CAP Theorem (CITE).
+At the network level, a future communication system should be opportunistic in exploiting every available opportunity to facilitate communication between agents in a transparent manner.
+For instance, an overhead drone surveying a fire may opportunistically act as a mobile base station (i.e. cell tower) to ground crews, routing digital messages through the network on their behalf, taking advantage of the drone's better ability to send and receive messages over long distances.
+In effect, this would be a high-tech modernization of the sort of informal relay scheme operating today over traditional radio channels.

 \newpage
 # Introduction to Distributed Systems
 \label{sec:background}

-A distributed system, broadly construed, is a collection of independent entities that cooperate to solve a problem that cannot be individually solved [@kshemkalyani_singhal_2008].
-In the context of computing, [@10.5555/562065] offer the following definition.
+A distributed system, in the most general sense, is a collection of independent entities that cooperate to solve a problem that cannot be individually solved [@kshemkalyani_singhal_2008]. [@10.5555/562065] offer the following definition of a distributed (computing) system:

 > "A collection of computers that do not share common memory or a
 > common physical clock, that communicate by message passing over a
 > communication network, and where each computer has its own memory
 > and runs its own operating system."

+In our scenarios, system nodes typically represent computers, routers, sensors, and communication devices, while the clients would typically be firefighters using these devices and other persons involved in disaster response efforts.
+The components of the system collectively accomplish goals such as navigating safely in close proximity, delivering resources to remote locations, and suppressing fires.

 A fundamental goal for distributed computing systems is to "[appear] to the users of the system as a single coherent computer" [@TanenbaumSteen07].
 This can be understood as the requirement that all nodes present a *mutually-consistent* view of the world, e.g. the state of a globally-maintained database, to system clients.

-In our scenarios, system nodes typically represent various computers, routers, sensors, and communication devices, while the clients would typically be firefighters using these devices and other persons involved in disaster response efforts.
-The components of the system collectively accomplish goals such as navigating safely in close proximity, delivering resources to remote locations, and suppressing fires.
-For example, first responders may communicate over a text messaging application, and global consistency would mean different users reading their device's local copy of the chat should see the same messages.

-What precisely constitutes consistency?
-One can choose from multiple consistency models, and the most appropriate model depends on the semantics expected by the application and its clients, which must be weighed against other requirements.
-All other things being equal, one wants to have as much consistency as possible.
-Below, we shall see that \textrm{na\"ive} notions of system coherence are brittle in the sense that they generally cannot be guaranteed.

-When *strong* notions of consistency are enforced, clients are presented with the abstraction of a single shared world, i.e. as if they are all connected to a central computer rather than a complex system of independent computers.
-This abstraction shields clients and application developers from complexity and makes it simpler to reason about a system's behavior.
-In our previous example, strong consistency would require that different users see the same messages arriving at approximately the same time and always in the same order.
-Consistency is a prerequisite to system-wide safety, because bad things can happen when strong consistency is violated:

-- Suppose in a message stream two questions $Q_1$ and $Q_2$ are asked and responses $A_1$ and $A_2$ are given, respectively.
-If the answers arrive in the wrong order, i.e. $A_2$ appears as the answer to $Q_1$ and vice versa, the potential for confusion can be severe.
+Bad things happen when consistency is violated:

 - A bank client would be unhappy if deposits that appear in their account online are not reflected when they check their balance at an